What Every Fellow Receives

 Khalsa Education Fellowship

-For: Young Sikhs ages 16–25 passionate about education and curriculum development
+For: Young Sikhs and adults ages 16+ passionate about education and curriculum development

 What You’ll Do: Create pedagogically sound K–12 curriculum materials on Sikh history, values, and traditions.
 Participate in training workshops on curriculum design and pedagogy.
 Contribute your completed materials to an open-source library available to Khalsa schools globally.